apache/flink/docs/content/docs/dev/table/data_stream_api.md

 and take the `StreamExecutionEnvironment` used in the DataStream API as a parameter.

 {{< hint warning >}}
-Currently, the `StreamTableEnvironment` does not support batch execution mode.
-Use the regular `TableEnvironment` for this.
-Nevertheless, both bounded and unbounded streams can also be processed using streaming execution mode.
+Currently, the `StreamTableEnvironment` does not support enabling the batch execution mode yet.
+Nevertheless, bounded streams can be processed there using the streaming execution mode but with lower efficiency.

+Note, however, that the general `TableEnvironment` can work in both streaming execution or optimized batch execution mode.
 {{< /hint >}}